-SECTION 6 - No member shall be eligible for nomination of any elected office in this Association unless he or she is in good standing with the Association.
-Any elected officer shall maintain his or her good standing in order to continue holding that office.
+SECTION 5 - No member shall be eligible for nomination of any elected office in this Association unless they are in good standing with the Association.
+Any elected officer shall maintain their good standing in order to continue holding that office.

-SECTION 7 - The officers of this Association shall be elected by ballot vote, electronic vote or email vote of the House of Delegates, and the majority of all votes shall be necessary to elect.
-Election of officers shall be held during the regular annual session of the House of Delegates except in the event of a special election as provided elsewhere in these Bylaws.
+SECTION 6 - The officers of this Association shall be elected by ballot vote, electronic vote or email vote of the membership, and the majority of all votes shall be necessary to elect.
+Election of officers shall be held during the regular annual business meeting except in the event of a special election as provided elsewhere in these Bylaws.

-SECTION 8 - The Vice President shall perform the duties of the President in the absence of the President and President-Elect.
+SECTION 7 - The Vice President shall perform the duties of the President in the absence of the President and President-Elect.

-SECTION 9 - In the event any officer fails to perform the duties of their office as determined by a twothirds vote of a quorum of members of the Board of Trustees present and voting at any regular or special meeting, the Board of Trustees shall declare the office vacant and elect a successor to serve until the next annual meeting of the House of Delegates.
+SECTION 8 - In the event any officer fails to perform the duties of their office as determined by a two-thirds vote of a quorum of members of the Board of Trustees present and voting at any regular or special meeting, the Board of Trustees shall declare the office vacant and elect a successor to serve until the next annual business meeting.

-SECTION 10 - In the event the President becomes disabled and unable to perform the duties of his office, but does not request the President-Elect to assume the duties of the President, it shall be the prerogative of the Board of Trustees to declare the President disabled and request the President-Elect to assume the duties of the President.
+SECTION 9 - In the event the President becomes disabled and unable to perform the duties of their office, but does not request the President-Elect to assume the duties of the President, it shall be the prerogative of the Board of Trustees to declare the President disabled and request the President-Elect to assume the duties of the President.
 Such action can only be taken by a two-thirds vote of a quorum of Board members present and voting at any regular or special meeting.

-SECTION 11 - A vacancy occurring on the Board of Trustees shall be filled by appointment of the President with the approval of the majority of the remaining Board of Trustees at any regular or special meeting.
-The successor shall serve until the next annual meeting of the House of Delegates.
-The House of Delegates shall fill the remainder of the unexpired term by a majority vote.
+SECTION 10 - A vacancy occurring on the Board of Trustees shall be filled by appointment of the President with the approval of the majority of the remaining Board of Trustees at any regular or special meeting.
+The successor shall serve until the next annual business meeting.

-SECTION 12 - Abandonment of an office will be deemed to occur automatically if an officer is absent from two (2) consecutive regular or special meetings without an excuse acceptable to the Board of Trustees.
+SECTION 11 - Abandonment of an office will be deemed to occur automatically if an officer is absent from two (2) consecutive regular or special meetings without an excuse acceptable to the Board of Trustees.
 The officer must then present in writing to the Board the reason for the aforementioned absences.
 The member can only be reinstated to their original position by a majority vote of the board in favor of the reinstatement at the next regular or special board meeting.

-ARTICLE VI - EXECUTIVE DIRECTOR
+ARTICLE V - EXECUTIVE DIRECTOR

 SECTION 1 - An Executive Director shall be employed by and be responsible to the Board of Trustees.
-The Executive Director shall keep a record of all business of this Association, the Board of Trustees and the House of Delegates, and shall preserve carefully all records and papers of this Association.
+The Executive Director shall keep a record of all business of this Association, the Board of Trustees and the annual business meeting, and shall preserve carefully all records and papers of this Association.
 Notices of all meetings and all mail votes shall be given by the Executive Director.
 They shall keep on file an accurate record of all transactions of the State Office which, at all times, shall be subject to examination by the President or the Board of Trustees.
-They shall cooperate with the chairmen of departments in the execution of the policies of the Association as outlined by the House of Delegates.
+They shall cooperate with the chairmen of departments in the execution of the policies of the Association.
 In general, it shall be their duty to coordinate the work performed by the various departments and committees of the Association to achieve maximum efficiency.

-SECTION 2 - The Executive Director shall execute a bond to be approved by the Board of Trustees for the faithful performance of his duties.
+SECTION 2 - The Executive Director shall execute a bond to be approved by the Board of Trustees for the faithful performance of their duties.
 The cost of said bond shall be defrayed by the Association.